 Table of Contents

-dojot was designed to make fast solution prototyping possible, providing a platform that’s easy to use, scalable and robust.
+Dojot was designed to make fast solution prototyping possible, providing a platform that’s easy to use, scalable and robust.
 Its internal architecture makes use of many well-known open-source components with others designed and implemented by dojot team.
-This architecture is described on Fig. 1.

 Using dojot is as follows: a user configures IoT devices through the GUI or directly using the REST APIs provided by the API Gateway.
 Data processing flows might be also configured - these entities can perform a variety of actions, such as generate notifications when a particular device attribute reaches a certain threshold or save all data generated by a device onto an external database.
 As devices start sending their readings to dojot, a user can: